-The amount in this column is the unallowed loss for 1998.
-Keep a record of this worksheet so that you can use the losses to figure your passive activity loss next year.
+The amount in this column is the unallowed loss for 1999.
+Keep a record of this worksheet so you can use the losses to figure your PAL next year.

 Column (e).
 Subtract the amount in column (d) from the loss entered on line 1a, column (a).
-This is the allowed loss for 1998 to be entered on the forms or schedules.
-The forms and schedules you report on should show the losses from this column and the income, if any, for that activity from column (a) of Worksheet 1 or 2.
+This is the allowed loss for 1999 to be entered on the forms or schedules.
+The forms and schedules you report on should show the losses from this column and the income, if any, for that activity from column (a) of Worksheet 1 or 2

 Example of Schedule D (Form 1040) Transactions.
-The taxpayer had the following Schedule D (Form 1040) transactions from two activities in 1998.
+The taxpayer had the following Schedule D (Form 1040) transactions from two activities in 1999.